ligato/docs/docs/developer-guide/control-flows.md

 ![CFD][cfd-create-vpp-interface-kvdb]

-### Scenario: Create VPP interface via GRPC
+### Scenario: Create VPP Interface via gRPC

-Variant of [this][vpp-interface] example, with GRPC used as the NB interface for the agent instead of KVDB.
-The transaction control-flow is collapsed, however, since there are actually no differences between the two cases.
-For KVScheduler it is completely irrelevant how the desired configuration gets conveyed into the agent.
-The advantage of GRPC over KVDB is that the transaction error value gets propagated back to the client, which is then able to react to it accordingly.
-On the other hand, with KVDB the client does not have to maintain a connection with the agent and the configuration can be submitted even when the agent is restarting or not running at all.
+In this example, gRPC is used as the vpp-agent's NB instead of the KV data store.
+The transaction control-flow is collapsed because there are essentially no differences between the two cases.
+The KV Scheduler is not concerned how the desired configuration is conveyed to the vpp-agent.

+The advantage of the gRPC approach is that the transaction error value is propagated back to the client, which is then able to react to it accordingly.
+On the other hand, with the KV data store approach, there is no client-to-agent connection required.
+The configuration can be submitted even when the vpp-agent is restarting or not running at all.